skenqbx/file-emitter/README.markdown

 ### fe.next()
 When the emitter runs with `incremental = true` a call to `next()` is required after each `file` event to acknowledge that the file has been processed.

-Used to process files asynchronously while preventing allocation of large queues.
+Used to process files asynchronously while preventing allocation of large queues & file buffers.

 ## Tests